DHTMLX/gantt-docs/data/api/gantt_plugins.md

 @params:
-- ext	object		extensions that need to be activated
+- ext	object		object with extension names that need to be activated